lukemcfarlane/ember-google-map-wiki/Configuration.md

 ### Introduction

-It's not really a configuration, but a required step before you can ever see the map.
-As explained in the Google Maps documentation, the map requires that you define the size of the canvas.
-So you need to add one css rule:
+As explained in the Google Maps documentation, before you can see the map you must define the size of the canvas in which the map is displayed.
+You need to add one css rule which sets the height and width of the canvas:

 ```css
 .map-canvas {